 False and one-sided nutrition, fast food, protein deficiency and the like are frequent modern-day concerns.
 Many health concerns can be attributed to the daily diet, yet deficiency symptoms often cannot immediately be identified as such.
 For this reason, supplementing with DL-phenylalanine (DLPA®) daily be beneficial.
 Supplementing with DLPA® has been proven to be safe and effective in relation to the following health concerns:

 - mood disorders

 - alcohol withdrawal

-In view of an optimal dosage of DLPA®, usually 75 – 1500 mg per day are prescribed, depending on the disease.
-Since the mix of active ingredients called DLPA® has very strong effects on the nervous system, mood and emotional state, DLPA® should be used exclusively as prescribed and supervised by a doctor.
+When it comes to an optimal dosage of DLPA®, 75 – 1500 mg per day is usually prescribed, depending on the health concern.
+Since the mix of active ingredients in DLPA® has a marked effect on the nervous system, mood and emotional state, DLPA® should be used only as prescribed and under a doctor’s supervision.

 In normal cases take 1 – 3 capsules a day with plenty of fluid.